jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 }
 ```

-The actual payload is in the val/jason_ietf_val key-value pair
+The payload with the interface configuration and state data is in the **val/jason_ietf_val key-value pair** as hilighted below.
+The YANG modeled counters and state data, including **enabled state, interface type, infex, admin-status, etc**.

 ```
 "val": {